boytchev/suica/docs/user-guide-properties.md

 # Introduction

-Suica objects have properties, like size and color, that specify how they are created and how thet are shown on teh screen.
+Suica objects have properties, like size and color, that specify how they are created and how they are shown on the screen.
 All properties of Suica objects are optional.
 When a property is not set, Suica uses its default value.
 Properties can be defined in several ways:

 ## Setting properties